-- 34. Poverty in pastoralism has often been met with polarised positions in the ranks of development: those who believe that pastoralists are mostly poor and those who believe that they are mostly rich (UNDP-GDI 2003).
+- 34. Poverty in pastoralism has often been met with polarized positions in the ranks of development: those who believe that pastoralists are mostly poor and those who believe that they are mostly rich (UNDP-GDI 2003).
 In practice, both positions have often led to the same policy orientation: facilitating exit.
-When pastoralists are seen as all poor, this is taken as confirmation that the system is inherently inefficient and that people will quickly abandon it if provided viable alternatives23.
-When pastoralists are seen as all rich, development efforts concerned with poverty reduction should concentrate outside pastoralism, on those who have abandoned the system or are being pushed out.
-Facilitating exit is argued today on the basis of 'new challenges' such as demographic growth and climate change, however, it was already a key policy recommendation in pastoral development in the early 1960s, when none of these drivers was on the horizon.24 - 35.
+When pastoralists are seen as all poor, this is taken as confirmation that the system is inherently inefficient and that people will quickly abandon it if provided with viable alternatives.
+When pastoralists are seen as all rich, development efforts concerned with poverty reduction are concentrated outside pastoralism, on those who have abandoned the system or are being pushed out.
+Facilitating exit is argued today on the basis of 'new challenges' such as demographic growth and climate change.
+However, it was already a key policy recommendation in pastoral development in the early 1960s, when none of these drivers was on the horizon.24 - 35.
 A different approach to facilitating exit, often misread in light of this legacy, hinges on the understanding of pastoral systems as economically and ecologically valuable.
 In this view, facilitating exit is needed in order to give pastoral systems enough room to operate.
-As synthesised by Stephen Sandford in what has become known as the 'Too many people, too few livestock' argument: 'Successful and sustainable land use in dry areas of the Horn requires a mobile system of land use and often household herds of mixed species, able to exploit different types of vegetation in widely separated locations at different season [...]
-Diversification of livelihoods by the pastoral population as a whole, but specialisation by individual households, is the key to successful and sustainable land use'.
-Most alternatives to pastoralism for poor individuals, generate unsustainably low incomes and/or involve high risk during periods of stress (Little at al 2001; Homewood et al 2006). - 36.
-Although during the 20th century pastoral systems worldwide have probably lost more resources than they have gained (Rass 2006), today's pastoralists are neither all rich nor all poor.
-There is growing differentiation (Catley and Aklilu 2012; Mongolian Society for Range Management 2010; Breuer and Kreuer 2011), with a minority of wealthy owners and the bulk of livestock in small-medium enterprises-even micro enterprises nested into the bigger ones, as many poor pastoralists herd their livestock in other people's herds.
-It is therefore crucial to differentiate between the vulnerable pastoralists whose security and best returns from livestock investments depend on their ties with thriving pastoral systems, and those who have lost access to these options-and understand why.
-Even when pastoralists are relatively rich in assets, they are usually 'poor' in terms of services, and this poverty too induces exit strategies, in the hope of increasing access to services only available in settlements, usually at the expense of efficiency in production (families splitting and partially settling to allow at least some of the children to access school education is the most common example).
+As synthesized by Stephen Sandford in what has become known as the 'Too many people, too few livestock' argument: 'Successful and sustainable land use in dry areas of the Horn requires a mobile system of land use and often household herds of mixed species, able to exploit different types of vegetation in widely separated locations at different seasons [...]
+Diversification of livelihoods by the pastoral population as a whole, but specialization by individual households, is the key to successful and sustainable land use'.
+So Most alternatives to pastoralism for poor individuals, generate unsustainably low incomes and/or involve high risk during periods of stress (Little at al 2001; Homewood et al 2006).